Most nipples fit into one of three categories:

 Work with a board certified lactation consultant (IBCLC) if your baby is not regularly latching and swallowing by day 3.

 If you are using a nipple shield, try offering the breast without the nipple shield at least daily.
 You may want to wake your baby and offer the breast before your baby is hungry and frustrated.
 Or start the feeding with the shield and take it off halfway through the feeding.
 You may also want to get in a bathtub with your baby and see if the skin to skin contact will encourage your baby to latch without the shield.
-IF you do use the nipple shield long term, it is important to follow your baby’s weight gain to make sure baby is gaining well.
+IF you do use the nipple shield long term, it is important to follow your baby’s weight gain to make sure your baby is gaining well.
 Continue to encourage your baby to open wide before every latch.
 This will help your baby transition back to the breast without a shield.